-&lt;sup>1Electives must come from a minimum of three different prefixes (e.g. EN) with no more than two classes from any one department.
+Electives must come from a minimum of three different prefixes (e.g. EN) with no more than two classes from any one department.
 Physical education and performance music courses cannot be used.
 No courses may count more than once.

-&lt;sup>2Physical Education and performance music courses are excluded.
+Physical Education and performance music courses are excluded.